"What a wonderful life I've had! I only wish I'd realized it sooner." Colette

 #4: Join a support group.
 In 1994 there wasn't much more than the Yellow Pages, and in my search for Grief Counseling I found the one source with a wrong number, which belonged to a Body Shop in the Bahamas, that was a strange conversation.
 I eventually joined a group held in a church basement complete with a hand-holding prayer at the end, but I went along to be polite.
 I'll never forget how, during the first meeting, we explained our losses in-turn.
 I heard, "My father died," "I'm newly divorced," and the like; no one lost a spouse.
 I waited my turn, smugly thinking, They don't have it nearly as bad as me.

 Until the young gal, around 20, both hands bandaged, spoke.
 "My two daughters died in a house fire on Christmas morning."
 She'd burned her hands trying to save them, we all listened open-mouthed.
 How can you possibly compare your experience to that?
-It was an interesting and worthwhile seminar, meeting with strangers in pain and learning about the stages of grief, original five but expanded now to twelve, here's a good explanation of each.
+It was an interesting and worthwhile seminar, meeting with strangers in pain and learning about the stages of grief, originally five but expanded now to twelve, here's a good explanation of each.
 The one thing which stood out to me is how differently people react to grief; particularly the time to recover.
 Every individual has a distinct story.

 # 5: Ignore anyone who says, "It's been long enough!"
 The people who say something along those lines haven't experienced a deep-felt loss, but they will.
 The doctor who prescribed the different anti-depressants (which weren't working for me) angrily told me, "Get over it.
 It's been 6 months," and handed me the near-fatal prescription for barbituates.
 I asked hime if he'd ever lost someone close.